ministryofjustice/opg-lpa-ruby-test/README.markdown

 #### Bower

 Bower package manager is used for frontend package management.
+Bower relies in Node.js so if you don't already have it installed, install it via the Node.js [website](http://nodejs.org/).

-Install globally using:
+Install Bower globally using:

 ```
 npm install -g bower